nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * Do a release on GitHub, tagged appropriately e.g., `{{ version_final }}` or `{{ version_final }}b`.
   * Upload the jar file to Canvas.<br>
     File name: `[team ID][ProductName].jar` %%e.g. [{{ example_team_id }}][ContactsPlus].jar%%<br>
-    {{ icon_important }} Recommended to avoid spaces and special characters in the product name as it can cause problems when running the JAR file using the command line.<br>
+    {{ icon_important }} Recommended to <span class="text-danger">avoid spaces and special characters in the product name</span> as it can cause problems when running the JAR file using the command line.<br>
     %%{{ icon_info }} This name requirement is for the JAR file you upload to Canvas only.
 You may name the JAR file you upload to GitHub in any reasonable way.%%

 {{ embed_topic("tp-deliverables.md#tp-deliverables-executable", "Admin " + icon_embedding + " tP → Deliverables → Executable", "3", indent="2") }}